Paulescu/hands-on-rl/03_cart_pole/README.md

 ![](http://datamachines.xyz/wp-content/uploads/2022/01/pexels-yogendra-singh-1701202.jpg)

-## Hi there 👋 !!!
+## Welcome 🤗

+This is Pau,

-It's Pau, and this is problem number 3 of my course Hands-on RL course.
+and this is problem number 3 of my course Hands-on RL course.

 In today's lecture we enter new territory...